alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 The Alef letter shape is not depicting the Ox itself but rather a dark cloud nebula at the mouth of the Ox.
 This makes sense because the sound of Alef resembles the sound that an Ox makes.
 See [Decoding Alef: An Ox shape in the nebula? #19](https://www.youtube.com/watch?v=p5pBJx-jWuE).

-It seems the clear dark desert skies of the fertile crescent gave astronomers and astrologers the apparent shape of an Ox or Bull in the Milky Way that was passed between nations.
+It seems the clear dark desert skies of the Fertile Crescent gave astronomers and astrologers the apparent shape of an Ox or Bull in the Milky Way that was passed between nations.
 Hebrews, Egyptians, Babylonians, Medes and Persians, Greeks, Romans, etc.  However, it is apparent that not all astronomers could observe the Milky Way from the clear desert sky regions, not to mention those at latitudes and time periods where the horizon did not align with the ecliptic path.
 The latter astronomers had to rely on the stars only — even to the point where the Milky Way shapes seem to have been forgotten.
 Forgotten until around 2021, in the second year of this preliminary research, where I started noticing these shapes and correlations.

 ---